aso

 User acquisition that comes from app store search, browsing, editorial features, and word-of-mouth rather than paid advertising campaigns.

-Organic growth refers to app downloads and user acquisition that happen without directly paying for each install.
+Organic growth refers to app downloads and user acquisition that happen without paying for each install.
 Users find your app through store search, category browsing, editorial features, social recommendations, or direct links.

 Why Organic Growth Matters